 Narcolepsy is linked to a wide range of illnesses and behaviors, some of which are listed below:

-- Agitated leg syndrome: It is a sleeping problem characterise by the overwhelming impulse to move your legs.
+- Agitated leg syndrome: It is a sleeping problem characterize by the overwhelming impulse to move your legs.

 - Snoring and sleep apnea: It is a sleeping disorders that impair breathing while you’re asleep.